chg-training/chg-training-resources/docs/bioinformatics/programming_with_gene_annotations3/003_Getting_started_writing_some_code.md

 If using R, print the resulting dataframe `X` now.
 How many rows and columns does it have?
 What are the first few lines?

-It doesn't look right - can you figure out what has gone wrong?
+It doesn't look right - what has gone wrong?

 </TabItem>
 <TabItem value="python" label="In python">